Will rain ruin your wedding day - or make it extra-special? It all comes down to preparation and attitude.

 Mist

-On rainy days in the Adelaide Hills a mist often comes over in the late afternoon and makes for the most beautiful, romantic photos ever!
+On rainy days in the Adelaide Hills, a mist often comes over in the late afternoon, making for the most beautiful, romantic photos ever!
 Find the spot and make pretty pictures!

 Story to Tell

 Everyone wants a story to tell, and everyone will remember your wedding day for how wet it was - and how fabulous it was!
-Rainy weddings are not common, so your photographs will be distinctive and memorable.
+Rainy weddings are uncommon, so your photographs will be distinctive and memorable.

-Go on, love it, put things in place, so all your guests enjoy it too!
+Go on, love it, and put things in place so all your guests enjoy it, too!

-Here's what a bride wrote to me 6 weeks after her very wet and windy wedding day:
+Here's what a bride wrote to me six weeks after her very wet and windy wedding day:

-"I just have to tell you that I look at our wedding photos just about every day and I LOVE them so much thank you!!
-They make me feel so happy every time I remember our wedding day because you captured everything so perfectly".
+"I just have to tell you that I look at our wedding photos just about every day, and I LOVE them so much.
+Thank you!!
+They make me feel so happy whenever I remember our wedding day because you perfectly captured everything".
 Sarah

 In the unlikely event that it pours with rain for your whole wedding day, I include the option of having some official couple photos within a month of your wedding day - at no extra charge!
-Having this option will mean that you can completely relax on your big day and spend time with your guests and still get beautiful photos!
+This option will mean you can completely relax on your big day, spend time with your guests and still get beautiful photos!